What is the law regarding Portuguese citizenship for Sephardic Jews?

 What does it mean to be a Sephardic Jew?

 I am not Jewish but have Sephardic roots.
-Can I apply?
+Can I apply for Portuguese citizenship?

-Yes.
-Anyone who is of Sephardic ancestry can apply, so long as they can provide supporting documentation to prove this is the case.
+Yes, anyone who is of Sephardic ancestry can apply for Portuguese citizenship, so long as they can provide supporting documentation to prove this is the case and they have legally resided in Portugal for three years.

 What is meant by historical evidence of relation to Sephardic community of Portuguese origin?

-Evidence can mean family names, language, or direct descendant line.
+Evidence of relation to the Sephardic community of Portuguese origin can mean family names, language, or direct descendant line.

 What are the most common Portuguese Sephardic last names?

-The Sephardic diaspora around the world is composed of a number of different surnames, yet in the UK and the Netherlands these are the most common surnames:
+The Sephardic diaspora around the world is composed of a number of different surnames.
+In the UK and the Netherlands these are the most common surnames:

 Abrantes, Aguilar, Andrade, Brandão, Brito, Bueno, Cardoso, Carvalho, Castro, Costa, Coutinho, Dourado, Fonseca, Furtado, Gomes, Gouveia, Granjo, Henriques, Lara, Marques, Melo, Prado, Mesquita, Mendes, Neto, Nunes, Pereira, Pinheiro, Rodrigues, Rosa, Sarmento, Silva, Soares, Teixeira and Teles.